akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "The game is shy," he repeated, his voice a low rumble.
 "Or perhaps my knights have grown fat and lazy on my peace."

-Matilda smiled politely.
-“Peace is a rare gift, my lord,” she said softly, stepping closer.
-“It is the very thing you won in the County of Anjou back in February.
-Remember the treaty at Gisors last year?”
+“Peace is a rare gift, my lord,” said Matilda softly, stepping closer.
+“It is the fruit of the seeds you have planted.
+Our son William is to marry into Anjou, for example.”

 Henry grunted, his fingers drumming on the oak.
 “If it holds.
 A promise is only as strong as the sword behind it.”

-“And yet, you pressed the French King at Gisors, such that he yielded the west lands to you,” she countered.
-“Brittany—our rugged sentinel—it is yours in all but name now, and your daughter sits there as Duchess.
-It is a solid shield for our borders overseas.”
+“And a sword is only as strong as the hand that holds it,” she countered smoothly.
+“The French King yielded at Gisors because he saw your reach was long.
+But a reach that is too long can become a strain.
+We must decide if Brittany is to be a shield or a weight, since our Matilda FitzRoy is to sit there as Duchess.”

 She watched his jaw relax.
 He liked the map she was drawing.